This beautiful valley of Jezreel/Megiddo will never see an end-time battle

 This will also mark the end of any racial, ethnic and national divisions including that of the house of Jacob/Israel.

 Humanity will rejoice at being one people and will have 1000 years to sort it under the benign but firm global governance of the Kingdom of the Heavens.

 The greatest and most wonderful future feature will be the complete absence of religion, which will never again raise its ugly head of dominance over human beings ever again!

-There will however be a fourth End when that general assembly and church of the firstborn who are enrolled in heaven, Paul speaks about in Hebrews 12:23, being the firstborn son of God Israel (Exodus 4:22) enrolled in the heavens as Kings and Priests under Christ the King of Kings, will abdicate, as it were, and hand over all their authority and power back to Jehovah God who will then be able to conclude the 7th day of creation, as He did the other six, with the phrase And there was evening and there was morning, a seventh day, which will bring the creative week of 49000 years to a successful and glorious conclusion, and He will have accomplished this entirely without religion.
+The fourth End will be when that general assembly and church of the firstborn who are enrolled in heaven, Paul speaks about in Hebrews 12:23, being the firstborn son of God Israel (Exodus 4:22) enrolled in the heavens as Kings and Priests under Christ the King of Kings, abdicates, as it were, and hand over all their authority and power back to Jehovah God who will then be able to conclude the 7th day of creation, as He did the other six, with the phrase And there was evening and there was morning, a seventh day, which will bring the creative week of 49000 years to a successful and glorious conclusion, and He will have accomplished this entirely without religion.
 J

 1 Corinthians 15:24-28

 24 Then cometh, the end, when he the Christ shall deliver up the kingdom to God, even the Father; when he the Christ shall have abolished all rule and all authority and power.

 25 For he the Christ must reign, till he the Christ hath put all his the Christ’s enemies under his the Christ feet.

 26 The last enemy that shall be abolished is death.